 - (G) Temporary Medical Hardship Dwelling [OAR 660-033-0130(10)].
-One manufactured dwelling, recreational vehicle, or the temporary residential use of an existing building in conjunction with an existing dwelling as a temporary use for the term of the hardship suffered by the existing resident or a relative of the resident, provided that: - (1) The hardship is certified by a licensed physician; - (2) The manufactured home or existing building converted to residential use is connected to the existing sewage disposal system; except when the County Sanitarian finds the existing system to be inadequate and that it cannot be repaired or is not physically available to serve the additional dwelling; If the manufactured home will use a public sanitary system, such condition will not be required. - (3) The applicant agrees to renew the permit every two years. - (4) Within 3 months of the end of the hardship, the manufactured dwelling or recreational vehicle shall be removed or demolished, or in the case of an existing building converted to a temporary residential use, the building shall be removed, demolished, or converted to an approved nonresidential use.
-Department of Environmental Quality review and removal requirements also apply. - (5) The dwelling will not force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest use; and - (6) The dwelling will not significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use. - (7) As used in this section, "hardship" means a medical hardship or hardship for the care of an aged or infirm person or persons. - (8) A temporary residence approved under this section is not eligible for replacement under Section 136.040(I).
+One manufactured dwelling, recreational vehicle, or the temporary residential use of an existing building in conjunction with an existing dwelling as a temporary use for the term of the hardship suffered by the existing resident or a relative of the resident, subject to compliance with Section 136.060, provided that: - (1) The hardship is certified by a licensed physician; - (2) The manufactured home or existing building converted to residential use is connected to the existing sewage disposal system; except when the County Sanitarian finds the existing system to be inadequate and that it cannot be repaired or is not physically available to serve the additional dwelling; If the manufactured home will use a public sanitary system, such condition will not be required. - (3) The applicant agrees to renew the permit every two years. - (4) Within 3 months of the end of the hardship, the manufactured dwelling, recreational vehicle, or building converted to a temporary residential use, shall be removed, demolished, or converted to an approved nonresidential use. - (5) As used in this section, "hardship" means a medical hardship or hardship for the care of an aged or infirm person or persons. - (6) A temporary residence approved under this section is not eligible for replacement under Section 136.040(I).